-Starting a charitable fund at the Community Foundation is simple.
-Just let us know what charitable cause you would like your fund to support and we’ll take care of all of the paperwork.
-You give it, we grow it, and your fund grants it back into our community.
+Giving to a charitable fund or starting one of your own is simple.
+Let us know what charitable cause you would like to support, and we’ll take care of all the paperwork.
+You give it, we grow it, and your generosity grants it back into our community.